How much term life insurance can you buy?

-How much term life insurance you can buy depends on how much money you earn and the total amount of coverage you need to protect your family after your passing.
-If qualified, you may be eligible to buy enough term life insurance benefit to cover up to 25 times your annual salary.
-Determine how much term life insurance you want to buy with our guide below and start comparing life insurance quotes for free.
+How much term life insurance you can buy depends on how much you qualify for.
+Depending on your income, you may be eligible to buy a term life insurance benefit to cover up to 25 times your annual salary.
+Determine how much term life insurance you need with our guide below and start comparing life insurance quotes for free.

 Ready to compare quick life insurance quotes?